 Certificate of Advanced Studies in Diversity in Organizations and Society | CAS – 15 ECTS

-A flexible program for professionals dealing with diversity issues in organizations consisting of an online module and 2 weeks of study.
+A flexible program for professionals dealing with diversity issues in organizations, consisting in an online module and 2 weeks of study (4 modules).

 Certificate of Advanced Studies in Intercultural Communication | CAS – 15 ECTS

-A tailor-made program consisting of an online module and 2 weeks of study on specific topics based on your professional needs and time constraints.
+A tailor-made program consisting in an online module and 2 weeks of study (4 modules) on specific topics based on your professional needs and time constraints.

 Certificate of Attendance for Single Modules